subhamoykarmakar224/CS221_Project/code/readme.md

 ...
 ## END: STAGE 1: Build initial index
 ```
 Run `python indexer.py`.
 This would create a partial index for the pages.
+Now here is the bug of not joining main thread after child processes have finished.
+So once all indexes have completed you will see that the CPU usage have decreased you can just terminate the program with `ctrl + c`.

-### Step 2: Comment the above part of the code and uncomment the
+### Step 2: Comment the above part of the code and uncomment the following part:
 ```
 ## START: STAGE 2: Build index of index
 ...